kwaledesign/Coding-Standards/css.md

 (or...use html5 custom data-attributes for js hooks!!??!!)
-* Animate an interface using classes not inline styles Inline styles added by javascript are harder to update and maintainprefer to add classes using javascript.
+* Animate an interface using classes not inline styles Inline styles added by javascript are harder to update and maintain prefer to add classes using javascript.
 CSS3 transitions can then handle any animations and if CSS3 transitions are not supported the state will still be updated.
 Source:
   [SMACSS on state](http://smacss.com/book/type-state)